mozilla/tracking-protection-issues/README.md

 {
   "body": the issue body (required)
   "title": the issue title (required),
-  "labels": array of strings (optional)
+  "labels": 'one, two, three' (optional)
 }
 ```